lukehsiao/live-translation/README.rst

 to be able to switch translations on the fly, you can also press ````` during runtime in the terminal window to swap the source and target languages.

+This script currently uses the enhanced video language model for translating from ``en-US``, which seems to work reasonably well when displayed in realtime as results are returned.
+However, the same cannot be said of ``es-MX`` to ``en-US``.
+The quality of this translation is far worse.
+In order to have a reasonable experience, we only print the final translation as a chunk.
+So, compared to the reverse translation, it will appear to have much longer latency between the speaker talking and the captions appearing, but this way the captions at least convey the gist of the message.

 Displaying in OBS
 ^^^^^^^^^^^^^^^^^
 The captions look best with a dark background.
 On an HD canvas, I use a